xor-freenet/db4o-7.4/README.md

 - ```build-db4ojdk*/```: Optimizations.
 The JDK version in their name is the minimum Java version required for each.
   They are copied into the ```build/``` directory by the build script.

+### TODOs

+- While the unit test files are present they are currently ignored by the Ant builder.
+  This is because whoever committed db4o to the repository did not include db4o's "db4ounit" library which is needed for the tests.
+  The code of it should be added to this repository and the Ant builder should be amended to run the unit tests.